NordicSemiconductor/nRF-Logger-API/README.md

 ### Local Log Content Provider

 The version 2.0 introduced the **LocalLogContentProvider** class which may be used to keep logs even if the nRF Logger application is not installed.
 Local log database is a limited version of the one in nRF Logger.
 It does not support multiple applications as the new provider is designed to work only in one application.
 Also marking session with a flag/star or adding a description is not supported.

 To use the LocalLogContentProvider you must extend extend this class in you project and add its definition to the *AndroidManifest.xml* file:
 ```xml
 <provider
     android:name="com.example.log.provider.MyLogContentProvider"
     android:authorities="com.example.log"
     android:exported="true" />
 ```
-If you want to use the local logger in threads that are owned by other applications, f.e. by Bluetooth scanner callbacks, you must set the **exported** attribute to *true*.
+If you want to use the local logger in threads that are owned by other applications, e.g. by Bluetooth scanner callbacks, you must set the **exported** attribute to *true*.
 Otherwise the Bluetooth application will not have the permission to add log events.
 You may also use **Handler** object to log in UI thread of your application.

 ### ILogSession

-In order to make the LocalLogSession work a new interface has been created - **ILogSession**.
-Both **LogSession** and **LocalLogSession** implement this interface.
-You will need to change the type of your *mLogSession* object to **ILogSession** when migrating to version 2.0 of the library.
+In order to make the `LocalLogSession` work, a new interface has been created - `ILogSession`.
+Both `LogSession` and `LocalLogSession` implement this interface.
+You will need to change the type of your `mLogSession` object to `ILogSession` when migrating to version 2.0 of the library.